Tote vs GK Software:

 Transparent, All-Inclusive Pricing

-No separate products to license and integrate (AIR, Engage, Drive modules)
+No separate products to license (AIR, Engage, Drive modules)

 Associate Productivity Through Embedded AI

-Real-time AI support built into POS workflow, not a separate application
+Real-time AI support in POS workflow, not a separate app

-Multi-language support with live system data, not just documentation retrieval
+Multi-language support with live data, not just documentation

 Automated support ticket creation with full context